This section is for patient questions about IMPARTS. For questions aimed at clinical teams, please click here.

 The mind and body affect each other in many ways.
 Your physical health may lead you to feel more stressed or have low mood.
 You may also have found that stress or problems in other areas of your life make it difficult to cope with your physical health.
 Living with health problems can be hard.
 It can change your life in many ways.
 We know that by addressing physical health and mental health together we can get better outcomes.

 How does IMPARTS work?

 It is helpful to know about how patients are coping and feeling, as it might affect your physical health and healthcare.
 The IMPARTS questionnaires allow clinicians to identify and support the physical and emotional needs of patients.
-The questionnaires are filled in on a tablet/iPad, which will be shown to you by a member of staff when you come to hospital.
+The questionnaires are either sent as a link as part of your appointment reminder to your phone or can be filled in on a tablet/iPad, which will be shown to you by a member of staff when you come to hospital.
 It is completed before you go in to see the doctor/clinician.
 You may be asked some general questions that we ask everyone, or some questions may be related to your health condition.
 Please speak to a member of staff if you have any difficultly with filling it out.